-Your headshot should look like you on your very best of days, one of those days when you look in the mirror and just say “yeahhh.”
-Achieving that looks requires preparation on your part (great makeup, hair & clothes) and on mine (understanding and capturing the most striking angles, providing expert lighting that emphasizes your eyes and makes your skin look beautiful, etc.).
+Your headshot should look like you on your very best of days, one of those days when you look in the mirror and say “yeahhh.”
+Achieving that look requires preparation on your part (great makeup, hair & clothes) and on mine as the headshot photographer (understanding and capturing the most striking angles, providing expert lighting to emphasize your eyes and make your skin look beautiful, etc.).

-But a headshot needs to be more than that.
+But a great headshot should be more than that.
 It should express something unique about you; it should show off your personality; it should be engaging and interesting.
 That’s why my sessions, whether in my studio or on location, are relaxed, casual and fun.
 Anyone can press a shutter button, but I give you the opportunity to let the ‘real’ you shine through.

-After that, I shoot you, which is more fun than it sounds.
+After that, I shoot you (much more fun than it sounds).
 Since I shoot digitally, there is no practical limit to the number of shots I can take.
 Sometimes I’ll give you direction, and sometimes I’ll just let you play around with whatever poses you want.
 We’ll try different angles and different lighting.
 Sometimes I shoot frames in rapid fire succession.
-Sometimes, I shoot slowly and deliberately.
-Maybe I’ll ask you to sing a song or perform a monologue (even if I don’t get any great shots that way, it always entertains me).
-In the end, the goal is to capture the perfect moment when your eyes, mouth, body language and inner self converge into an expressive, compelling picture.
+Sometimes I shoot slowly and deliberately.
+Maybe I’ll ask you to tell me about your work or your last vacation, or sing a song or perform a monologue (hey, I get my entertainment where I can!).
+The end goal is to capture the perfect moment when your eyes, mouth, body language and inner self converge into an expressive, compelling picture.

 And all along the way, we’ll look at the images on my camera LCD screen and/or computer monitor so that we can make any necessary adjustments on the fly.
-That way, before you leave, we’ll both know we’re thrilled with the shots.
+That way, before you leave, we’ll both know you nailed your heashot.

 a.
-Give some thought to what image you want your picture(s) to convey.
-Know your “product” or “type” (i.e., are you a leading lady, the comic sidekick, the best friend, the mom, the bad guy, etc.?), and be prepared to be that type during the shoot.
+Give some thought to what image you want your headshot to convey.
+If you're in the business world, what are you trying to project?
+Intelligence?
+Reliability?
+Leadership?
+Warmth?
+If you're an actor, know your “type” and be prepared to be that type during the shoot.
 If you don’t know your type(s), talk to your agent, manager, acting teacher, colleagues, etc.

 b.
 Practice posing in front of a mirror.
 You might feel silly, but it helps.
 Trust me.